 I wasn’t living in Nova Scotia when Way was murdered or when Assoun was convicted.
 I first became aware of Assoun’s case on the day he was released from jail in November 2014, on an extraordinary count-ordered parole.

 I was quite curious about the case, and so spent the next 13 months going through court transcripts (over 10,000 pages) and interviewing people, which resulted in my “Dead Wrong” series, starting in January 2016.

 I very much wanted to tell the story of the marginalized and forgotten population in Dartmouth, the drug addicts, alcoholics, sex workers, and hopeless people that are largely ignored or preyed upon by the rest of the population; Part 1 of that series hopefully gave insight to that community through the murder of Brenda Way.

 Part 2 dealt with Assoun’s trial.

-There’s one element in the trial that is especially absurd — a knife.
-When Brenda Way’s body was found, the cops did all the usual things: taped off the murder scene, brought in the medical examiner, had dogs and investigators canvass for evidence, etc. I think they held the scene for over a day.
+There’s one element in the trial that is especially disturbing — a knife.
+When Brenda Way’s body was found, the police did all the usual things: taped off the murder scene, brought in the medical examiner, had dogs and investigators canvass for evidence, etc. They held the scene for almost day.
 But besides Way’s body, they found nothing.